baidubce/terraform-provider-baiducloud/website/docs/r/rds_instance.html.markdown

 * `address` - The domain used to access a instance.
 * `create_time` - Create time of the instance.
+* `expire_in_days` - Number of persistence days, range 1-730 days; if not enabled, it is 0 or left blank
 * `expire_time` - Expire time of the instance.
 * `instance_id` - ID of the instance.
 * `instance_status` - Status of the instance.